MAYOWA107/Guessing-game/README.md

 # Guessing-game
 I created a simple guessing with multiplayer using python...
-It's a very simple game, i hope you'd enjoy!!!
+It's a very simple game, i hope you'd enjoy it!!!